 What magic did you discover in words today?

 As for myself, I have read many wonderful books the past few weeks.
-I have reviewed one here today (and more in the coming weeks) and featured others read even earlier in my Top Ten post of the week.
+I have reviewed one here today (and more in the coming weeks).
+I have featured others read even earlier in my Top Ten post of the week.

 Top Ten Tuesday